 Instead of navigating the legal system alone, consider working with a Gulfport personal injury lawyer.
 An experienced and diligent Van Cleave attorney could help guide you through each step of the legal process and work tirelessly to file a claim that adequately requests the recovery you deserve.

 Defining Personal Injuries

-Personal injury law encompasses many different types of cases, including common accidents such as motor vehicle crashes, bicycling collisions, trips and falls, neglect in a care facility, and doctor errors.
-Other injury cases may cover a person struck by a car, an injury suffered during childbirth, or even untimely death.
+Personal injury law encompasses many different types of cases, including common accidents such as motor vehicle accidents, bicycling collisions, trips and falls, negligence in a care facility, and medical malpractice errors.
+Other injury cases may cover a pedestrian accidents, an injury suffered during childbirth, or even untimely death.